 In order to provide complete information on the purchase order that you supply to your vendor, you'll want to make sure some information is filled in in Zentail.

-- Vendor SKU - this can be added in Quick Edit.
-This is the SKU that will appear on the PO.
+- Vendor SKU - This can be added in Quick Edit.
+This is the SKU that will appear on the purchase order.

-- Vendor Title - this will appear on the csv download, but not the PDF version of the PO.
-This can be added in Quick Edit.
-The products normal title will appear as the "Description" on the PDF version of the PO.
+- Vendor Title - This will appear on the csv download, but not the PDF version of the PO.
+The vendor title can be added in Quick Edit.
+(The product’s normal title will appear as the "Description" on the PDF version of the PO.)

-- Cost - also not required, but will automatically fill in on the PO if filled out on the product.
+- Cost - This is not required, but will automatically fill in on the purchase order if it’s filled out on the product.

-Here's a helpful Quick Edit view for entering this information on your products, including other relevant columns like MPN or Manufacturer.
+Here's a helpful Quick Edit view for entering this information on your products, including other relevant columns like MPN and Manufacturer.

 How to Create a Purchase Order